 There are also liens that may affect what you ultimately get paid in your case.
 If your bills were paid by Medicare, Medicaid, or Tricare, you may be forced to pay back a portion of your settlement as reimbursement for costs paid by government sponsored health insurance.
 We routinely help our clients navigate these complex issues and reduce these liens to the extent legally possible.

 For more information about personal injury claims in Missouri and Kansas, please download a free copy of my book, Crash Course, from our website.
-You can also contact our firm by calling (816) 203-0143 or by filling out a form on our Contact Us page.
-Contacting us is FREE and confidential, and there is no obligation to hire our firm.
+You can also contact our Kansas City personal injury law firm by calling (816) 203-0143 or by filling out a form on our Contact Us page.
+We help folks in accidents throughout Kansas and Missouri navigate complex insurance issues and injury claims and would be happy to provide some guidance.
+Contacting us is FREE and confidential, and there is no obligation to hire our firm, so call today.